 - Reduce baking time to 12-15 minutes, salmon portions do not need as much time to bake.

-- Store any leftovers covered in the refrigerator for up to three days.
+- Store in an airtight container, in the refrigerator, for up to three days.